Harmoko: Journalism career

 After graduating from Journalistic school in Jakarta, he worked as a journalist and cartoonist at the Harian Merdeka (Merdeka Daily) newspaper, until 1962, when he left to work for the Berita Merdeka (Merdeka Magazine).
 In 1964, he left Berita Merdeka, and went to work at the Harian Angkatan Bersenjata (Armed Forces Daily).
 He continued his journalistic career at the API Daily in 1965, before serving as the editor-in-chief of the Javanese-language magazine, Merdiko.
 In the following year, he became the head of the Harian Mimbar Kita newspaper.

-In 1970, he, together with some friends, founded the his own newspaper, the Pos Kota (City Post).
+In 1970, he, together with some friends, founded his own newspaper, the Pos Kota (City Post).
 The post was designed as a daily paper, with a people's perspective, which was to report the events experienced by the "little people".
 The venture was highly risky, as the "little people" (the target audience of the paper), had little purchasing power.
 However, the business proved successful, and Harmoko made a considerable sum from the paper.
 The contents of Pos Kota discussed the various aspects of people's lives in the capital city of Jakarta, from politics, social affairs, and crime.
 Another distinctive feature of the Pos Kota was the appendix, which contained pictures of urban life which were presented in the form of cartoons, which conveyed Harmoko's social criticisms of people's daily lives.
 He was also responsible for the creation of the Terbit newspaper.

 His paper's success made him a figure within the Indonesian press.
 In 1970, he was elected as the General Chairperson of the Indonesian Journalists Association (PWI) branch in Jakarta.
 He served as the chair of the branch from 1970 until 1972, when he was elected as General Chairperson of the Central PWI in 1973.
 He served as General Chairperson of the PWI from 1973 until 1983, becoming the longest serving chairperson of the PWI.